La compagnie qui obtient la meilleure moyenne est LATAM avec 7.2/10.

 The lady at the screening point didn't bat an eyelash at the sight of my bag in the x-ray machine.
 I think she slightly batted a nose wing, but didn't say anything.
-The thing is, once airside, I go straight to the farthest corner and leave my cheesy bag where it can't harm nobody.
+The thing is, once airside, I go straight to the farthest corner and leave my cheesy bag where it can't harm anybody.
 Poor castaway.

 Air conditioning and safety levels leave much to be desired around here!
 Duct tape instead of electrical tape?
 Are you serious, ZAL?!
 And even my air conditioning system is larger than this!

 It hits me only when I take this photo: The airside restroom.
 It's not there anymore!
 I mean, It is there, but the access is blocked by the screening point now.
 So, where are the restrooms now?
 Oh, I see!
 The little room where you see the yellow flowers used to be the end of the boarding room.
 Behind it, there used to be a meeting room out of the reach of passengers.

 And a very spacious one!